Scott Barnes (baseball): Baltimore Orioles

-Texas Rangers

-The Texas Rangers claimed Barnes off waivers on December 8.

 Toronto Blue Jays

+The Texas Rangers claimed Barnes off waivers on December 8, 2015.
 The Rangers designated him for assignment on December 16, and he was claimed by the Toronto Blue Jays on December 23.
-The Blue Jays outrighted Barnes to the Buffalo Bisons of the Triple-A International League on March 27, 2015.
-He elected free agency on November 6, 2015.
+The Blue Jays outrighted Barnes to the Buffalo Bisons of the Triple–A International League on March 27, 2015.
+In 30 appearances for the Double–A New Hampshire Fisher Cats, he logged a 2–6 record and 5.59 ERA with 49 strikeouts across 58 innings of work.
+Barnes elected free agency following the season on November 6.

 Chicago Cubs

 On December 23, 2015, Barnes signed a minor league deal with the Chicago Cubs organization.
-Barnes spent 2016 with the Iowa Cubs where he posted a 1–3 record with a 7.02 ERA.
-He became a free agent on November 7, 2016.
+Barnes spent 2016 with the Triple–A Iowa Cubs where he posted a 1–3 record and 7.02 ERA with 18 strikeouts over 16 2/3 innings.
+He elected free agency following the season on November 7, 2016.

 Chicago Dogs

-On May 9, 2018, Barnes signed with the Chicago Dogs of the independent American Association.
-He was released on August 29, 2018.
+On May 9, 2018, Barnes signed with the Chicago Dogs of the American Association of Independent Professional Baseball.
+He was released on August 29.